Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Experimental Setup

 \subsection{Baselines and Geometric Analysis}

-\textbf{Baselines:} zero-shot (no demos, no steering) and few-shot ICL (5 demos, no steering), establishing task difficulty independently of FV extraction. \textbf{Geometric analysis:} for each task at each layer, we compute pairwise cosine similarity between template FVs, alignment--transfer correlation (Pearson $r$), and hierarchical regression: $\text{OOD\_accuracy} \sim \text{task\_identity} + \text{cosine}$.
+\textbf{Baselines:} zero-shot (no demonstrations, no steering) and few-shot ICL (5 demonstrations, no steering), establishing task difficulty independently of FV extraction. \textbf{Geometric analysis:} for each task at each layer we compute pairwise cosine similarity between template FVs, the alignment--transfer Pearson correlation $r$, and a hierarchical regression $\mathrm{OOD\_accuracy} \sim \mathrm{task\_identity} + \mathrm{cosine}$, where task identity is encoded as the per-task mean transfer accuracy; we report the incremental $\Delta R^2$ from adding cosine.